-Effective July 1, 2005, the CITY agrees to provide and maintain a Group Dental Insurance Program at a mutually agreed upon level of benefits and the CITY shall pay 100% of the costs for such coverage for fiscal years 2005-2006, 2006-2007, 2007-2008 and 2008-2009.
-The City shall provide the above coverage for the employee and his/her dependents.
+The CITY agrees to provide and maintain a Group Dental Insurance Program at a mutually agreed upon level of benefits and the CITY shall pay 100% of the costs for such coverage for the term of this agreement.
+The CITY shall provide the above coverage for the employee and his/her dependents.